dassaev/BPM_SolarVillage/README.md

 1. Locate ~/gits/SolarVillage/SolarPermitTest folder and open "SoapUI-SolarVillage-workspace" workspace or import "solarvillage-soapui-project" project to your existing workspace.
 2. Setup following project level custom properties:

-Property  | Value Description | Value or Example
+Property  | Value Description | Value
 ------------- | ------------- | -------------
 ContainerId  | Can have any value. | solarcontainer EndPointURL| EndPoint URL of Kie-Server. | http://127.0.0.1:8230